adhok/Human-Activity-Detection-/anova_logistic_regression.md

 * The model can be further improved by following the PCA feature extraction procedure.
 This method helps to create features that are a linear combination of the original features that explain the variability in the data.
 * Emsemble based models such as random forests can build model with high predictive power.

+Thanks for reading !
+If you have any comments/feedback please feel free to reach out to me at padhokshaja@gmail.com .
+You can also reach out to me on [Twitter](https://twitter.com/PAdhokshaja)